-"He who writes, stays," goes the saying.
-If doomsayers have their way, however, a lot of writing professions are in danger of extinction.
-In this blog, I like to take a look at the ways in which generative language models such as ChatGPT can be a greater blessing than curse, and some of the things you can use these artificial accomplices for.
+“Whoever writes stays,” the saying goes.
+When it comes to doomsayers, however, many writing professions are at risk of extinction.
+In this blog, I'd like to take a look at the ways in which generative language models such as ChatGPT can be a greater blessing than a curse, and some of the things you can use these artificial accomplices for.

-Dot the AI's First, let's dot the AI's.
-What is generative AI and how exactly does it work when writing texts?
-I'm happy to let ChatGPT explain for itself:
+First, let's get it strAIght.
+What is generative AI and how does it work when writing texts?
+I'd like to let ChatGPT explain itself:

-"Generative AI is a form of artificial intelligence that is capable of producing new content based on the knowledge and patterns it has learned from large data sets.
-It uses neural networks to generate text, images or sounds similar to the input it has received.
-In writing, generative AI analyzes large amounts of written content to understand patterns, structures and linguistic rules. "
+“Generative AI is a form of artificial intelligence that is able to produce new content based on the knowledge and patterns it has learned from large data sets.
+It uses neural networks to generate text, images, or sounds similar to the input it received.
+When writing texts, generative AI analyses large amounts of written content to understand patterns, structures, and linguistic rules.”

-Producing ≠ creating Although AI can produce content, it cannot come up with original things.
-For example, certain wording and word choices recur over and over again.
-Hollow statements like "in the modern world" or gratuitous superlatives that are as meaningless as they are persuasive are sprinkled over your text like ground cheese.
-Unlike cheese, superlatives can actually put too much on your plate.
-Even opinions, creativity or humor remain difficult to capture in 1's and 0's.
-In practice, the request to make a text funnier or give it a sarcastic undertone results in a bland Hollander imitation from which our northern neighbors have surely already collectively distanced themselves.
-This is why I am skeptical of so-called AI content creation.
+Although AI can produce content, it can't come up with anything original.
+Certain formulations and word choices, for example, recur over and over again.
+Hollow statements like “in the modern world” or gratuitous superlatives that are as meaningless as convincing are sprinkled over your text like cheese.
+Unlike cheese, you can definitely have too much on your plate of superlatives.
+Opinions, creativity or humor also remain difficult to capture in 1's and 0's.
+In practice, the request to make a text funnier or give it a sarcastic undertone results in a bland Dutchman imitation from which our northern neighbours have probably already collectively distanced themselves.
+That's why I'm skeptical about so-called AI content creation.

-So at the basis of a strong AI-generated text remains humanly created, or at least critically selected input.
-Providing the right guidelines, called prompts, also remains crucial to getting results that meet your expectations.
-This can range from the slant of a text, its length or the use of certain keywords.
-AI is also fine in SEO-proofing texts, as that is where fixed rules take precedence over poetic license.
+So the basis of a strong AI-generated text remains human-created, or at least critically selected, input.
+Providing the right guidelines, the so-called prompts, also remains crucial to get results that meet your expectations.
+This can range from the approach of a text, the length or the use of certain keywords.
+AI is also great at making texts SEO-proof, as fixed rules prevail over poetic freedom there.

-AI can also be used perfectly well as a brainstorming partner.
-You can ask the language model to give suggestions on content or form, come up with (intermediate) titles or synonyms.
-The generative language model can thus add a new dimension to the creative process by quickly and efficiently generating ideas that would otherwise remain unthought of.
+AI can also be used as a brainstorming partner.
+You can ask the language model to provide suggestions in terms of content or form, to come up with (intermediate) titles, or to provide synonyms.
+The generative language model can thus add a new dimension to the creative process by quickly and efficiently generating ideas that would otherwise go unthought.

-As a nudge to squeeze out that first sentence, AI can work fine to transform an existing text - a transcription, loose thoughts or previously written text - into the first version of new content.
-Personally, I find it much easier to make a mediocre text better, than to get started with a blank page.
-The proportion of window-gazing while waiting for inspiration and action is thus cut down considerably.
-That leaves more time to come up with angles, metaphors and call-to-actions.
-For those elements, you can ask AI for suggestions but these suggestions will never be original, as they are always formulated based on existing texts.
-Rather, let those suggestions be a motivation to do better than the greatest common denominator the algorithm presents.
+As a boost to squeeze out that first sentence, AI can be great at transforming an existing text - a transcript, loose thoughts, or previously written text - into the first version of new content.
+Personally, I find it much easier to make a mediocre text better than to work with a blank sheet.
+The share of window staring in anticipation of inspiration and decisiveness is so considerably shortened.
+This leaves more time to come up with perspectives, metaphors and calls to actions.
+You can ask AI for suggestions for these elements, but these proposals will never be original, as they are always formulated based on existing texts.
+Let those suggestions be a motivation to do better than the biggest common denominator presented by the algorithm.

-Proofreading A thorough proofreading is required with any text, especially AI-generated content.
-Not only style and grammar deserve critical scrutiny, but factual statements must also be checked off at all times.
-Although AI works according to pattern recognition, it sometimes makes wrong links and draws wrong conclusions.
-In addition, AI dares to be loose with figures, quotes and source references.
-By the way, AI has no consciousness of guilt: like a car that hits a pedestrian, it cannot be held responsible for the actions of whoever is at the wheel.
+A thorough review is required with every text, especially AI-generated content.
+Not only do style and grammar deserve a critical look, facts must also be tested at all times.
+Although AI works according to pattern recognition, it sometimes makes the wrong links and draws the wrong conclusions.
+In addition, AI dares to deal loosely with numbers, quotes and source references.
+By the way, AI has no sense of guilt: just like a car that hits a pedestrian, it cannot be held responsible for the actions of those at the wheel.

-I mentioned the opening passage of "Write Them Under the Table" above, but at the back of the book (published in 2019, even before the broader rollout of ChatGPT) the author aptly summarizes the position of the human copywriter vis-à-vis a generative text AI: "the digital can help us do the generic better."
+I already mentioned the opening passage of “Write them under the table” above, but at the back of the book (published in 2019, even before the wider rollout of ChatGPT), the author aptly summarizes the human copywriter's position in the face of a generative text AI: “the digital can help us do the generic better.”

-Some things for which AI can be a great help:
+Here are a few things that AI can be a great help for: